Monali-MST/Monali-MST/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-🔭 I’m currently working on my industry-based project<br>👯 I’m looking to collaborate with colleagues<br>🤝 I’m looking for help with my projects<br>🌱 I’m currently reading for B.Sc (Hons.) in Information Technology and Management(UG) University of Moratuwa, Sri Lanka<br>💬 Ask me anything about the technology<br>
+🔭 I’m currently reading for B.Sc (Hons.) in Information Technology and Management in University of Moratuwa, Sri Lanka.<br>🌱 I’m currently working on my industry-based project.<br>🤝 I’m looking for help with my projects<br>📫 How to reach me: see below..<br>

 ## 🌐 Socials: